jkaewprateep/Equation-simulations/README.md

 #### Player avoid buttom gap ####

+👧💬 Too close return the mimus and small value, you can control only one variable which is 'player_y_array' what you todo when you are the AI !?
 ```
 ( next_pipe_bottom_y_array - player_y_array ) - ( player_y_array - target )
 ```

 #### Player avoid upper gap ####

+👧💬 Too close return the mimus and small value, you can control only one variable which is 'player_y_array' what you todo when you are the AI !?
 ```
 ( player_y_array - next_pipe_top_y_array ) - ( player_y_array - target )
 ```

 #### Player keep velocity balance of continue create distance ####

+👧💬 After few rounds play the previous rounds results as the model learning it will try to follow of some rules if the AI can learn of the patterns.
 ```
 distance_accum + ( 10 * reward )
 ```